rohit1901/ts-raw-utils/README.md

 ## Contributing

 Contributions are welcome!
-If you have any bug fixes, improvements, or new utility function suggestions, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/rohit1901/ts-raw-utils).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 Feel free to customize and expand this README file with more information about your utility functions, usage examples, guidelines for contributions, and any other relevant details.